Xylopyrographer/LiteLED/README.md

 * ESP32-S2
 * ESP32-S3

-LiteLED requires at minimum arduino-esp32 core version 2.0.3.
-It will probably break under the pending arduino-esp32 core version 3.

 LiteLED uses the RMT peripheral of the ESP32 to send data to the LED strip.
 The RMT channel number is selectable.

+LiteLED requires at minimum arduino-esp32 core version 2.0.3. *It is not compatible with arduino-esp32 core versions 3 and greater*.

-##Colour Representation
+## Colour Representation

 The intensity and colour of an LED is defined by setting a value for each of its red, blue and green channels.
 Values range between `0` and `255`, where `0` is off and `255` is full on.
 By adjusting the values of each channel, different colours and intensities result.

 With LiteLED, colours are defined in two ways:

-**As an RGB colour structure**
+**_As an RGB colour structure_**

 In this way colours are defined as a structure of type `rgb_t` where a member of the structure represents the intensity of the red, blue and green channels for a particular LED.
 Members can be accessed using either `.r, .b, .g` or `.red, .blue, .green` notation.